 - Going by passenger traffic, Atlanta International Airport is the busiest airport in the world.
 It has stayed the busiest airport in the world since 1998.

 - The busiest airport in the world has 192 gates – 152 domestic and 40 international – and five parallel runways

 - Actually, most of the traffic in Atlanta International airport is domestic: only 12 million of the 107 million passengers that crossed the airport in 2018 were international.

-Brothers Wright really help US get a head start in the whole aviation game, and many of aviation’s firsts occurred in the country.
+Brothers Wright really helped the US get a head start in the whole aviation game, and many of aviation firsts occurred in the country.
 Seeing how it’s the biggest country in North America, it also hosts its busiest airports.